tediko/art-gallery/README.md

 - [CSS Grid](https://css-tricks.com/snippets/css/complete-guide-grid/).
 Grid is a powerful tool for creating two-dimensional layouts on the web.

 ## Setup
-To run this project, clone it and install it locally:
+To run this project, clone the repository and install it locally:

 ```
 $ git git@github.com:tediko/art-gallery.git